 If you close a credit card or have an account cancelled due to inactivity, that card stops reporting new activity to your credit report.
 Eventually, in a few years, it will fall off completely.
 This means that at some point, your overall average will stop including that card, which may drop the number substantially.

 Let’s say that your very first credit card is 25 years old.
 It’s no-frills, but you’ve had it since you first went to college.
 However, you stopped using it because you recently discovered the magic that is cash back rewards.
-You opened two new rewards cards this year, and the old card has been collecting dust.
+You opened two new travel rewards cards this year, and the old card has been collecting dust.

 One day, you learn that your first account has been cancelled due to inactivity.
 It stays on your credit report for the next seven years, reaching a total account “age” of 32 years before eventually falling off.

 The day before that account fell off your credit report, your average age of accounts was approximately 15.3 years.
 Once that card disappears, though, (leaving only the two younger cards) your average AAoA drops to only 7 years.

 While this only plays a small part in your total FICO score, it does have an impact.

 If you want to avoid having an a credit card account cancelled due to inactivity, there’s a very simple solution.
 Just use the card once every six months.

 Also, don’t forget to downgrade your annual fee credit card to a no annual fee credit card.
 This will keep your average age of account intact.